 Asset editing

-As you know, Unreal Engine is open source, meaning that anyone can look at the code to see how certain systems work to try and reverse them.
+As you know, Unreal Engine source is freely available, meaning that anyone can look at the code to see how certain systems work to try and reverse them.
 This is precisely what happened with the various cooked asset formats (.uexp, .uasset, .ucas, .utoc, .umap etc.) and several tools have been developed to make exploring, parsing, and editing these files as easy as possible.

 The most basic form of asset editing is just changing the default values of primitive variable types like strings, floats and booleans.
 It can be done on every engine version by all asset editing tools.
 A typical use case would be changing the damage of a weapon.